Web APIs, Python Requests & Performing an HTTP Request in Python Tutorial

 Delete data |

 It’s highly likely you will be performing GET requests more than any other method in data analysis and data science.
-This is down to the fact that it’s the most necessary method required to gain access to certain datasets – learn how to do this with DataCamp’s Intermediate Importing Data in Python course.
+This is because it’s the necessary method to access certain datasets.
+Learn more about this with DataCamp’s Intermediate Importing Data in Python course.

-When you perform a request to a web server, a response is returned by the API.
+When you make a request to a web server, the API returns a response.
 Attached to the response is an HTTP status code.
-The purpose of the status code is to provide additional information about the response, so the client knows the type of request being received.
+The purpose of the status code is to provide additional information about the response so the client knows the type of request being received.

-The data you interact with on a web server is delineated with a URL.
-Much like how a web page URL is connected to a single page, an endpoint URL is connected to particular resources within an API.
-Therefore, an endpoint may be described as a digital location where an API receives inquiries about a particular resource on its server – think of it as the other end of a communication channel.
+A URL defines the data you interact with on a web server.
+Much like a web page URL is connected to a single page, an endpoint URL is linked to particular resources within an API.
+Therefore, an endpoint may be described as a digital location where an API receives inquiries about a particular resource on its server—think of it as the other end of a communication channel.

 To add more context, REST APIs expose a set of public URLs that may be requested by client applications to access the resources of the web service.
 The public URLs exposed by the REST API are known as “endpoints.”